-Various chemical solutions that are formulated to remove efflorescence are also available but should be tested on a small area before being used on a larger surface.
-Ideally, the chosen chemical solution should not contain hydrochloric acid because it can cause discolouration on the surface of your pavers.
-Regardless of the chosen method, additional cleanings may need to be done at a later date as more salts rise to the surface.
-However, with repeated cleanings, your pavers can be kept stain-free until the salt deposits have been exhausted, at which point the pavers will remain free of efflorescence for the life of your pavers.
+Regardless of the chosen method, additional cleanings may be required as more salts rise to the surface.
+However, with repeated washings, your pavers can be kept stain-free until the salt deposits have been exhausted, at which point the pavers will remain free of efflorescence for the life of your pavers.